Guitar Build Process

 Choose nuts (need to be set into tongues)

-I chose M6 60mm Allen-headed bolts & matching 5mm deep nuts
+I chose M6 60mm Allen-headed bolts & matching 5mm deep nuts (or transverse barrel nuts)

 Use centering jig to drill two holes in backing plate